Part 1 - General

 What sort of behaviour is covered by this rule?

 The rule is self-explanatory regarding dishonesty.
-However as noted, the rule also covers behaviour which is intentionally misleading.
+It also covers reckless actings and behaviour which is intentionally misleading.
 An example of the type of behaviour which would be likely to be considered as a breach of this rule would be the deliberate falsification of records and the presentation of these to another person or organisation (such as the Society's inspectors) as being accurate documents.
+Potential breaches of this rule will be considered by the Client Protection Sub-Committee on a case-by-case basis.

 Cashroom Manager